Janet Paschal

 Janet Paschal (born October 18, 1956) is an inspirational gospel vocalist.
 She has released numerous albums in that genre and has received multiple fan awards and Grammy and Dove Award nominations.
 She is also a songwriter and published author.
 In May 2019, she was inducted into the Gospel Music Association Hall of Fame in Nashville, Tennessee.
-Paschal was inducted into the North Carolina Music Hall of Fame in October, 2022.
+Paschal was inducted into the North Carolina Music Hall of Fame in October 2022.

 Personal life

 Paschal was born in Reidsville, North Carolina.
-Paschal grew up in a Christian, musically inclined family with her father and his brothers playing bluegrass instruments and singing in area churches as the Paschal Brothers.
+Paschal grew up in a musically inclined Christian family; her father and his brothers played bluegrass instruments and sang in area churches as the Paschal Brothers.
 Paschal's grandfather was a minister who served as an inspiration in her life as she attended his church growing up.
 As a teenager she, her sister, Kay, and a cousin formed their own gospel singing group called The Gospel Classics.
-Paschal started her professional career as a vocalist after graduating high school.
+Paschal started her professional career as a vocalist after graduating from high school.

 In 1998, Paschal met John Lanier, a commercial airline pilot.
-They married in 1999 in Reidsville, North Carolina.
+They married in 1999 in Reidsville.

-Paschal was diagnosed with breast cancer in 2005 and took a year hiatus from touring, while undergoing chemotherapy and radiation treatments at Duke University Medical Center in Durham, North Carolina.
+Paschal was diagnosed with breast cancer in 2005 and took a year off from touring to undergo chemotherapy and radiation treatments at Duke University Medical Center in Durham, North Carolina.

 In 2017, Paschal earned a master's degree with honors in Accounting from the University of North Carolina, Greensboro, as well as induction into the Beta Gamma Sigma international honor society for collegiate schools of business.